devJasonClarke/Apollo-technical-challenge/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

-If you are new to React.Js, I recommend reading the documentaion on [Getting started with create react app](https://github.com/devJasonClarke/Apollo-technical-challenge/blob/main/Getting-Started-with-Create-React-App.md) first.
+If you are new to React.Js, I recommend reading the documentation on [Getting started with create react app](https://github.com/devJasonClarke/Apollo-technical-challenge/blob/main/Getting-Started-with-Create-React-App.md) first.

 Having read the documentation, getting the project up and running is as simple as running a few commands and inserting the .env variables.